Relationships and Sex

 Just because everyone says they are having sex or ‘doing it’ doesn’t mean that they are

 Did you know that 66% of boys and 75% of girls in England do not have sex before they are 16?
-So if you’re not yet doing it don’t think you’re the odd one out because you’re not!
+So if you haven’t done it yet don’t think you’re the odd one out because you’re not!

 Make sure that you really are ready to have sex